Permitting/Zoning

 Well, that’s it for now.
 Remember, litigation should be a last resort, once all attempts at an amicable, reasonable resolution fail.

-The first step in every Massachusetts lawsuit is the filing of the Complaint, along with a filing fee.
+The first step in every Massachusetts lawsuit is the filing of the Complaint, along with a filing fee ($285 in Superior Court).
 The Complaint sets forth the factual allegations of the lawsuit, along with the formal legal claims such as breach of contract, zoning appeal, adverse possession or fraud.

 Most real estate litigation cases where the damages exceed $25,000 are filed in either the Superior Court or the Land Court.
 (For smaller matters under $25,000 you can file in the local District Court; small claims cases are for $7,500 or less).

 The Land Court is a specialized court with expertise in real estate disputes.
 I’ve written about the Land Court here.
-The Superior Court is the “jack of all trades” trial court and hears just about every type of civil and criminal dispute at the trial level.
+The Superior Court is the “jack of all trades” trial court, and hears just about every type of civil and criminal dispute at the trial level.
 Depending on the facts of the case, there are strategic advantages to filing in either Superior or Land Court.
-Your attorney will best explain those decisions.

 After the complaint is filed, a Summons is issued which must be formally served by constable or sheriff on the “defendants” in the case.
 The attorney will arrange for service of the summons and complaint to be made and a sheriff will show up at the defendant’s home or business with the legal papers.
 Defendants have 20 days to “answer” the complaint.
-The Answer is a formal response to the Complaint, and you can also assert any “counterclaims” you may have against the plaintiff.
+The Answer is a formal response to the Complaint, and the defendants can also assert any “counterclaims” he or she may have against the plaintiff.

 Pre-Judgment Remedies